asanch25/StG-How-To/docs/source/generalinfo.rst

 Wien Filter
 ------------
 The Wien filter is the location where the majority of the rejection of the primary beam takes place.
-We set the fields of a perpendicular electric and magnetic field to tune the Wien filter to only allow particles of a specific velocity through.
+The Wien filter consists of a perpendicular electric and magnetic field that we tune to only allow particles of a specific velocity through.
 Luckily this effect is easily explainable with only a semester (maybe) of electromagnetism.

 .. math::